nunchistudio/blacksmith/documentation/faq.md

 and updated accordingly to the Blacksmith version your application depends on.
 The source code is not open and each adapter is licensed under the [Blacksmith Adapter License](/licenses/blacksmith-adapter).

-## Why the adapters are not open-source?

-By keeping the source code of adapters closed and proprietary, we also keep a better flexibility for Enterprise versions and features.
-To develop a large-scale, technically-complex product, and ensure long-term sustainability, we need to have a strong focus on the company behind this.
-This means having different kinds of product offerings alongside services and support.